Is $130,000 a Good Salary for a Single Person?

 • 20% to savings and/or putting extra money toward debt repayment

-This allocation prioritizes basic needs but leaves room for fun and provides a way to save for the future.
-It may not work for everyone, however — especially if you live in a location where rent and other costs can take a big bite out of your paycheck every month.
+This allocation prioritizes basic needs but leaves room for entertainment and allows you to save for the future.
+It may not work for everyone, however, especially if you live in a location where rent and other costs can take a big bite out of your paycheck every month.
 If you find you need to make some adjustments to fit your circumstances, a budget planner app may make it easier to track your spending so you can decide where to cut back.

 How to Maximize a $130,000 Salary